Libya stops gas exports to Italy after militia fight

 Eni said gas flows from Mellitah to Gela, Sicily, had been halted and Italy's industry ministry had been alerted.

-Speaking from the complex, where only emergency staff were present, Mellitah's Shagan told Reuters defense ministry vehicles were on their way.

 "As soon as they guarantee the security, we will resume exports in 48 hours," he said.
-Defense Minister Mohammed al-Barghathi told Reuters the armed forces were on their way:
+Defence Minister Mohammed al-Barghathi told Reuters the armed forces were on their way.

-"They are under instructions to allow (former rebels) there to leave and then the army will look after the facility."

 Mellitah has two plants - one treating oil and condensate from the Wafa fields and another for gas and condensate from the Sabratha offshore platform, according to Mellitah's website.

-A Zuwara resident said on Sunday tensions had escalated for days before the dispute.
-"There were two bouts of fighting yesterday," said the resident, who gave his name as Ayub.
+It was not immediately clear what caused the dispute but a Zuwara resident said on Sunday tensions had escalated for days.

+"There were two bouts of fighting yesterday.
+Now there is no shooting but it is possible there could be more fighting," said the resident, who gave his name as Ayub.

 "From what I understand, some of the Mellitah staff were evacuated, others came to Zuwara by boat from there."